Maeda allows 2 hits in 6 2/3 innings, Dodgers beat Rox 3-0

 Trailing 3-0, the Rockies had runners on first and third in the sixth.
 Charlie Blackmon walked before David Dahl lined a single to right with one out.
 Maeda got Nolan Arenado and Gerardo Parra on back-to-back swinging strikes to end the threat.

+"It looked like he was painting the corners with all of his pitches," Rockies manager Bud Black said.
+"We were trying to put the ball in play but it just didn't happen.
+His last start was outstanding.
+He followed it up with another good one."

-Rockies starter Kyle Freeland (4-5) gave up three runs and six hits in 6 1/3 innings.
+Rockies starter Kyle Freeland (4-5) gave up three runs and six hits in 6 1/3 innings while having his three-game winning streak snapped.
 The left-hander struck out three and walked three.

 The heart of Colorado's order failed to generate much offense.
 Dahl went 1 for 4 with two strikeouts, Arenado had three strikeouts and a walk, and Parra was 1 for 4 with three strikeouts.